) recently delivered its 3rd consecutive positive earnings surprise

 Shares currently trade at 16x 12-month forward earnings, which is a

 slight discount to its 10-year median of 17x and a significant

 The Bottom Line

-With strong earnings momentum, solid growth projections and very
+With strong earnings momentum, a solid dividend yield and

 Todd Bunton is the Growth & Income Stock Strategist for